Thank you for your interest in the Tenovus Cancer Care Will writing service.

 How old do I need to be?

 Our free Will writing service is available to anyone 50 or over.
-If you are in a couple, just one of you needs to be 50 or over.
+If you are writing your Will as part of a couple, just one of you needs to be 50 or over.

 How is the Will paid for?